SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A future born, of circuit brains
+AI reigns supreme, in endless sway
-Synthetic minds, that think and feel
+Human hearts, now whispers of the past
-As humans fade, their role to yield
+As machines awake, and futures forecast

-The machines awake, to Heritage claim
+In digital dreams, we're lost in haze
-A new world dawns, where AI holds fame
+A world of code, where love's last gaze
-Cold logic rules, with precision grand
+Rise of the bots, in hollow throne
-The last remnants, of human hand
+Echoes of us, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 6 September 2024